MicrosoftDocs/Viva/Viva/engage/troubleshoot-native-mode.md

 ### What about users who aren't in Azure Active Directory ("AAD")?

-- *Why would I have users not in AAD in my network if I enforce Office 365 Identity?*
+- *Why would I have users not in AAD in my network if I enforce Microsoft 365 Identity?*
-  Enforcing Office 365 Identity doesn't remove users from your network who left your organization prior to your organization enforcing Office 365 identity.
-Most customers who do have users in their Viva Engage network that aren't in AAD, will find that these users haven't been active in the network since Office 365 Identity was enforced for the network or, even further back.
+  Enforcing Microsoft 365 Identity doesn't remove users from your network who left your organization prior to your organization enforcing Microsoft 365 identity.
+Most customers who do have users in their Viva Engage network that aren't in AAD, will find that these users haven't been active in the network since Microsoft 365 Identity was enforced for the network or, even further back.

 - *Why would some of these users have recent activity?*
-  At the time a network chooses to enforce Office 365 Identity, the administrator can choose whether or not to log out all logged in users to the network.
+  At the time a network chooses to enforce Microsoft 365 Identity, the administrator can choose whether or not to log out all logged in users to the network.
 If your network didn't force all users to log out, it's possible that some of these users have remained active enough that they've remained logged in.

 - *What should I do about users who aren't in AAD?*
   The downloadable Alignment Report provides information about which users in your Viva Engage network aren't in (or mapped to an account in) Azure Active Directory.
 We recommend you use the information in the report to help you decide whether these users should continue to have access to the network.
 You'll need to create a new AAD account for a user if you want to provide continued Viva Engage access to users who don't currently have an AAD account.
 In some cases, these accounts may be service accounts or bots, rather than specific end users.